sky-uk/osprey/README.md

 # Same caveat for Windows systems applies.
 # certificate-authority-data: LS0tLS1CRUdJTiBDRVJUSUZJQ0FURS0tLS0tCk5vdCB2YWxpZAotLS0tLUVORCBDRVJUSUZJQ0FURS0tLS0tCg==

+# Optional group name to be the default for all commands that accept it.
+# When this value is defined, all targets must define at least one group.
+# default-group: my-group

 # Named map of target osprey servers to contact for access-tokens
 targets:
   # Target osprey's environment name.